amperity/amperity-docs/shared/destination_settings.rst

 .. setting-braze-profile-updates-start

-TEMP: "Only send updated audience profiles."
+To update audience profiles only when one (or more) values change, enable the **Only send updated audience profiles** option.

 .. setting-braze-profile-updates-end